Hockey heartache for hosts, Ukraine violence shocks Games

 "We're getting support from the Russian spectators and I'm grateful for that," the 18-year-old added.

-Former pole vault champion and Ukraine's Olympic chief Sergey Bubka, in Sochi for the Games, expressed bewilderment at how events in Kiev and elsewhere had spiralled out of control.
+Former pole vault champion and Ukraine's Olympic chief Sergey Bubka, in Sochi for the Games, expressed bewilderment at how events in Kiev and elsewhere had spiraled out of control.

 "I cannot believe it's happened and we are in such a difficult situation today," said Bubka, also an adviser to Ukrainian President Viktor Yanukovich, against whom much of the anti-government protesters' ire is directed.